Fall 2020 Tuition PT

 TERP Payment Plan

-The Terp Payment Plan (TPP) at the University of Maryland allows you to spread your educational expenses in monthly installments over the academic year or by the semester.
-The enrollment fee is $75.00 for the annual plan and $50.00 for the semester plan.
+The Terp Payment Plan (TPP) at the University of Maryland allows you to spread your educational expenses in monthly installments over the semester.
 Additional plan details are available at billpay.umd.edu/TPP.

 Third Party Sponsored Billing*